codio/site/source/docs/content/authoring/page-edit/imvid.html.md

 ### YouTube

-If you wish to embed a YouTube video, go to the Share option and select 'Embed' to obtain the code snippet
+If you wish to embed a YouTube video, go to the Share option and select **Embed** to obtain the code snippet

 <img alt="authtoken" src="/img/docs/guides/guides_youtube.png" class="simple"/>